cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 - **Create the revolution:** New Entity → Generation → Revolution
   - Name: `Cylinder_1`
   - Objects: Face_1
-  - Axis: Click the arrow button and select "OZ" from Object Browser
+  - Axis: Click the arrow button and select "OZ" from the Object Browser
   - Angle: `360°`
   - Click "Apply and Close"